rootstrap/ios-base/README.md

   fastlane match nuke distribution
   ```

-  7. **optional** If wanting to reuse existing distribution certificates, these can be imported into the certificates repository using match with the `import` action (fastlane will prompt for location of the `.cer` and `.p12` files):
+  7. **optional** If wanting to reuse existing distribution certificates, these can be imported into the certificates repository using match with the `import` action:
   ```
   fastlane match import \
     --username {{username}} \